Jiyaa04/Edge_Detection/README.md

 - Customizable parameters to adjust edge detection sensitivity.

 Getting Started:
-1. Clone this repository to your local machine.
+1.Clone this repository to your local machine.

 2.Follow the instructions in the installation section to set up the necessary dependencies.